 MMS: What makes Washington a good place to make wine?

-Juan Muñoz-Oca: Washington State, on the east side of the Cascade mountains, has the perfect climate for wine growing.
-Sunny warm days, cooler nights, very little rain, the soils and overall conditions allow us to have a lot of control over how the vines grow (canopy architecture, cluster size).
+Juan Muñoz-Oca: Washington State, on the east side of the Cascade Mountains, has the perfect climate for wine growing.
+Sunny warm days, cooler nights, very little rain, the soils, and overall conditions allow us to have a lot of control over how the vines grow (canopy architecture, cluster size).
 I also believe that because we have a cooler end of the ripening season, we get more balanced flavors and the wines are more elegant and sophisticated.

 MMS: What are the characteristics of the grapes that qualify for your Reserve program?

 Juan Muñoz-Oca: Grapes for our reserve program come from vineyard sites we’ve been farming for decades, places where the vine and the environment around them are in a perfect symbiosis.
-The selection process to become a reserve vineyard takes years, once you have decided a block of grapes is reserve quality, we treat the grapes extra carefully to protect the uniqueness throughout the winemaking process.
+The selection process to become a reserve vineyard takes years, once you have decided a block of grapes is reserve quality, we treat the grapes with extra care to protect the uniqueness throughout the winemaking process.

 MMS: What sets Columbia Crest wines apart from other brands?

 Juan Muñoz-Oca: I think is a few things.
 Definitively the place where we grow our grapes is the foundation of our quality offerings.
 There is also the passion that drives the winemaking team to make wines that will beat all expectations.
 Finally, the freedom to innovate and play with almost “avant-garde” winemaking techniques and vessels allows us to evolve as winemakers and deliver in every bottle a wine that’s surprising and unexpected.